clintjhill/ember-parse-adapter/README.md

 Ember.js Data Adapter for Parse
 ===================

-An Ember.js Data Adapter built to map Parse objects to Ember objects through the Parse JavaScript SDK.
+An Ember.js Data Adapter built to use the Parse REST API.

 Currently in a very alpha state.